kammitama5/kammitama5.github.io/_posts/2018-6-11-Monday-June-11th.md

   That was it, pretty much, besides straight up tea all day.
 I've *never* eaten so badly in my life before.
 Pretty embarrassed.
 Never again.

+## Things to do
+- Work on Rust (finish book)
+- Find what I'd like to work on (pull request for Mozilla RustReach)
+- Write Medium Article (I'll get this done before the end of June!)
+- Continue with Haskell

 ## Anyways
 - So far, so good.
 Going to keep at it on the Haskell-train.
 I'm excited for the Haskell Book club, also.
   Should be fun!